v-tach/Thesis/Thesis Outline/Outline.md

 1. Narrative review

 ### Eligibility ###
 1. Inclusion criteria
+	1. Randomised controlled trials that compare an opioid analgesic to placebo or to another dose of the same or a different analgesic.
+	1. Cohort studies for evidence on secondary outcomes (adverse effects)
-2. Exclusion criteria
+1. Exclusion criteria
+	1. Abstracts, conference proceedings, that do not contain enough information

 ### Study selection ###
-1. Review of titles and abstracts
+1. Review of titles and abstracts by two different reviewers using a prespecified data form
-1. Review of full studies and publications
+1. Review of full studies and publications by two different reviewers using a prespecified data form
+1. Resolution of conflicts by consensus

 ### Critical analysis ###
 1. Critical analysis tools
-2. Summary of results
+	1. Cochrane Risk of Bias tool
+	1. Grading of Recommendations Assessment, Development, and Evaluation (GRADE) system for systematic reviews.
+	1. Interrater reliability

 ### Narrative review ###